 02 · Salary Guide

 The Joint Industry Board (JIB) sets national pay rates for the electrical contracting industry.
+The rates below are the National Standard, Transport Provided figures effective Monday 5 January 2026 — the headline column, and the one usually quoted.
+Own Transport rates are slightly higher and Shop Employed rates lower.
 These are minimum rates — Bristol employers, particularly on commercial and industrial projects, routinely pay above the JIB scale.

-• Electrician — £20.62 per hour (£40,100 per year at 37.5hr/week).
+Electrician (including Domestic) — £18.38 per hour (£35,840 per year at 37.5hr/week).
 Holds NVQ Level 3 and ECS Blue Card.
 Many Bristol employers start staff at this grade while gaining experience for ECS Gold Card application.

-• Electrical Technician — £22.74 per hour (£44,340 per year).
-For engineers with HNC/HND or degree-level qualifications.
+Site or Installation Technician — £22.70 per hour (£44,265 per year).
+The top grade on the JIB scale.
 Common in Bristol's aerospace and instrumentation sectors.

 All JIB rates include holiday pay entitlement of 23 working days per year (rising to 24 days after five years' service).
 JIB also provides access to death-in-service benefit and the JIB Welfare Plan, which includes health and wellbeing support.